debopriyadey/intershala_training_Ethical_hacking/README.md

 ## Final Test Answer

 Ques : Below is an XSS filter.
-How will you bypass it to create a popup?_
+How will you bypass it to create a popup?<br />
 Ans : <scrSCRIPTipt>alert(1)</scrSCRIPTipt>

 Ques : What can be the uses of “web.archive.org”?